Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 from the body.

-Zinc: This is also another medication that decreases the copper deposition in the body by
+Zinc: This is also another medication that decreases the copper deposition in the body

 limiting